Skip to content

 Before you start, ensure you have:

-• Microsoft Power Automate access: A license allowing flow creation.
-Many Microsoft 365 subscriptions include this.
+• Microsoft Power Automate access: You need a license that lets you create flows.
+Most Microsoft 365 subscriptions include this.

-• A Tallyfy Pro account: Recommended for using the Tallyfy connector and interacting with Tallyfy processes and procedure templates.
+• A Tallyfy Pro account: You’ll use this with the Tallyfy connector to work with processes and procedure templates.

-• A clear goal for Tallyfy integration: Understand what you want to automate with Tallyfy.
+• A clear goal for Tallyfy integration: Know what you’re trying to automate - it makes setup much easier.

 Steps to create your first automated flow for Tallyfy